Fastdruid/ReCDTV/README.md

 11) DMAC CFGOUT is connected to ground.
 12) (Reportedly) Only one of two CPU VCC are connected! - Not verified however both are connected on this board.
 13) Inverter 4 on U63 is shown on the schematics as grounded/unused.
 It's not. - I've not yet validated what is actually connected.
 14) C88 & C89 are not listed in the parts list.
 C89 is repeated twice, once on page 2 and once on page 3.
+15) C5 is repeated twice in the parts list.
+The actual capacitor fitted is a CBM P/N 900022-01 - "MLC RAD .22uF 50V"
+16) The .22uF capacitors for U78 and U79 are not labled in the schematic.
+Presumed (due to proximity) to be C159 & C182

 ## Differences from Original

-V1 is intended to be a functional "like for like" copy of a 2.2.1 board *WITH* the changes made to the 2.2 board to become rev 2.3.
-It is not a perfect 1:1 locations have been made as close as possible but may differ slightly.
+V1 is intended to be a functional "like for like" copy of a 2.2.1 board.
+It is not a perfect 1:1, locations have been made as close as possible but may differ slightly.

 All of the non-Commodore/Amiga unique parts have been sourced as far as they can.